Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 3. Prediction Drift: A change in P(Ÿ|X) is a shift in the model's predictions.
 4. Label Drift: A change in P(Y Ground Truth) is a shift in the model's output or label distribution.
 ```
+NOTE: Data Drift, Feature Drift, Population, and Covariate Shift describe changes in the data distribution of inputs.<br>
 ### Enterprise Data
 ```
 90% of Enterprise data is unstructured such as emails, video footage, texts, reports, catalogs,